App2App API

 -H "Content-Type: application/json"

-If the request is succesful, it returns the same result as that of an Auth request.
-If you need help with this document or Klip in general, please visit our Developer Forum.
+If the request is succesful, it returns the same result as that of an Auth request.\

 Request is a process of initiating a deep link to request Klip to process App2App request.
 When Klip is opened through a deep link, the user will see an confirm window.
 For an Auth request, the user will be asked to give consent to providing his/her EOA to the BApp.
 For transaction requests, the relevant transaction data will be displayed on the screen, and the transaction will be processed after receiving the PIN.